SvenThV/azure-iot-tool-tracking/README.md

 During the implementation of this project, the following concepts and technologies were explored:

 - Designing event-driven cloud architectures
-- Processing IoT telemetry with Azure Functions
+- Processing IoT telemetry using Azure Functions
-- Integrating Azure IoT Hub with Cosmos DB
+- Integrating Azure IoT Hub with Azure Cosmos DB
 - Implementing Cloud-to-Device communication
 - Developing serverless applications on Microsoft Azure
 - Integrating external REST APIs